kubernetes/community/contributors/design-proposals/api-machinery/customresources-validation.md

 {"type":"object", "properties":{"status": ..., "a": ..., "b": ...}}
 ```
 Then we can validate the status against the sub-schema easily.
 Hence, this proposal will be compatible with a later sub-resource extension.

-### Outlook Admission Webhook

-Apiextensions-apiserver uses the normal REST endpoint implementation and only customizes the registry and the codecs.
-The admission plugins are inherited from the kube-apiserver (when running inside of it via apiserver delegation) and therefore they are supposed to apply to CRs as well.

-It is [verified](https://github.com/kubernetes/kubernetes/pull/47252) that CRDs work well with initializers.
-It is also expected that webhook admission prototyped at https://github.com/kubernetes/kubernetes/pull/46316 will work with CRs out of the box.
-Hence, for more advanced validation webhook admission is an option as well (when it is merged).

-JSON-Schema based validation does not preclude implementation of other validation methods.
-Hence, advanced webhook-based validation can also be implemented in the future.

 ## Implementation Plan